-The NA is operating in the shared spectrum and sets up a timer to track the granted period of operation.
+When NA is operating in the shared spectrum, its ANC needs to set up a timer to track the granted period of operation.

-When the shared spectrum use timer expires, the NA sends an SA registration message to the ANC, to renew the use of shared spectrum.
+When the shared spectrum usage timer expired, the ANC will query the CIS with the updated location of NA to renew the use of shared spectrum.

-The ANC forwards the registration renewal message to CIS.

-If no primary service will occupy the shared spectrum for the renewal period, the CIS will grant the renew request.
-Otherwise, it will reject the renewal request.
+If the operating channel is available, the CIS will grant the renewal request.
+Otherwise, it will reject the renewal request and trigger the re-initialization of the AN.

-ANC forwards the CIS renewal response to the NA in the SA registration response message.

-If the renewal request is granted, the NA will reset the timer for shared spectrum operation to the new granted period and continue operation in the shared spectrum.
+When the renewal request is granted, the ANC will reset the timer to the granted value and prolong the operation on current channel.

 Mapping to IEEE 802 Technologies